alphagov/govuk-design-system/src/styles/colour/index.md

 <table class="govuk-body app-colour-list" summary="Table of main colours">
   <tbody>
   {#- colours is an object built by ./lib/colours.js based on data defined in ./data/colours.json #}
-  {% for groupName, group in colours.functional -%}
+  {% for groupName, group in colours -%}
     <tr>
       <td colspan="3">
         <h3 class="govuk-heading-m {% if not loop.first %}govuk-!-padding-top-6{% endif %}">